bhallen/phonoalign/README.md

 # Credits
-Based on the aligner used in the Allen & Becker Sublexical Learner (** location **), which was in turn based on Peter Kleiweg's Levenshtein demo ( http://www.let.rug.nl/~kleiweg/lev/ ).
+Based on the aligner used in the Allen & Becker Sublexical Learner ( http://sublexical.phonologist.org/ ), which was in turn based on Peter Kleiweg's Levenshtein demo ( http://www.let.rug.nl/~kleiweg/lev/ ).